 The principles of PEPPR may also provide insight into group differences.
-Differences in context processing have often been inferred from studies examining populations with impaired memory abilities, such as schizophrenia patients (Polyn et al., 2015), adults with high subclinical schizotypy symptoms (Sahakyan & Kwapil, 2016, 2018), children and adolescents at risk for schizophrenia (İmamoğlu et al., 2022), adolescents with ADHD (Gibson, Healey, & Gondoli, 2019), and older adults (Wahlheim & Huff, 2015; Wingfield & Kahana, 2002).
+Differences in context processing have often been inferred from studies examining populations with impaired memory abilities, such as schizophrenia patients (Polyn et al., 2015), adults with high subclinical schizotypy symptoms (Sahakyan and Kwapil, 2018, 2016), children and adolescents at risk for schizophrenia (İmamoğlu et al., 2002), adolescents with ADHD (Gibson et al., 2019), and older adults (Wingfield and Kahana, 2002; Wahlheim and Huff, 2015).
 The memory impairments experienced by these group could partly reflect a dysfunctional PEPPR mechanism.
 For example, consider age-related episodic memory deficits.
-Such deficits may reflect impaired self-initiated processing (Craik, 1983; Craik, Luo, & Sakuta, 2010), including strategic encoding (Dunlosky & Hertzog, 1998) and retrieval (Unsworth, 2017).
-Furthermore, these deficits may reflect a common underlying dysfunction in the processing of certain kinds of context processing (Farrell, 2012; Healey & Kahana, 2016; Wahlheim & Huff, 2015).
+Such deficits may reflect impaired self-initiated processing (Craik, 1983; Craik et al., 2010), including strategic encoding (Dunlosky and Hertzog, 1998) and retrieval (Unsworth, 2017).
+Furthermore, these deficits may reflect a common underlying dysfunction in the processing of certain kinds of context processing (Healey and Kahana, 2016; Farrell, 2012; Wahlheim and Huff, 2015).
 PEPPR may provide a common thread to connect these perspectives by suggesting that pre-retrieval processing plays a central role in maintaining memory acuity under conditions of interference (also see, Morcom, 2016).
-A fruitful approach could be to correlate subject-level estimates reflecting the efficacy of PEPPR, such as $\beta{PEPPR{reinstatement}}$ , with latent variable estimates of component memory and control processes associated with context processing and control over its reinstatement.
+A fruitful approach could be to correlate subject-level estimates reflecting the efficacy of PEPPR, such as $\beta{PEPPR{reinstatement}}$, with latent variable estimates of component memory and attention control processes associated with context processing and control over its reinstatement.